CambridgeEngineering/PartIB-Computing-Device-Programming/interrupts-2.rst

 which essentially replaces the pointer to callback function with a pointer to nothing.

-But how to reattach the interrupt to the callback function without using the wait statement?
+But how to reattach the interrupt to the callback function after a while, without using a wait statement?
-Time to talk about timers and time interrupts.
+Time to talk about timers and time interrupts!

 Time interrupts
 ---------------